 Blood and blood vessels

 Arthritic pain, stiffness and swelling of the joints can occur - especially in the small joints of the hands and feet.
-Muscle aches are common and distortion of the hands due to inflammation in the tendons occurs in approximately 20% of cases.
+Muscle aches are common and distortion of the hands due to inflammation in the tendons occurs in some cases.
 There may also be an increased tendency to develop osteoporosis (loss of bone mass).